ADT09_0006926_MDADT09_0006926_MD

 Attacking the castle

 From the heart of the village of Roquefixade, the ascent to the castle follows a signposted path.
 Equipped with shoes suitable for walking, you’ll reach the remains of the fortress after a 30-minute climb that presents no great difficulties.
-Once there, and once you’ve had your fill of the incredible panorama, you can, if you wish, continue to gain height and enjoy even more spectacular views over the Calm plateau!
+Once there, and once you’ve had your fill of the incredible panorama, you can, if you wish, continue to climb and enjoy even more spectacular views over the Calm plateau!

 Shepherd's huts?